raggy-rs/dynstack_starters/rust/rulebased/Readme.md

-Template for a rust based solver.
+Template for a any solver written in rust.
 ================================

 Prerequisits: